vmware-samples/cloud-native-storage-self-service-manager/docs/book/features/storage_vmotion.md

 2. **Suspend volume provisioning on a datastore**
 Before migrating volumes from a datastore, we don't want to create any new volumes on that datastore.
 So it will be better to put the datastore in a mode that suspends volume provisioning from CSI.
 This can be achieved by invoking `SuspendVolumeProvisioning` API.
-This needs all k8s clusters registered with CNS manager to be upgraded to CSI 2.5, otherwise the operation will fail.
+This needs all Kubernetes clusters registered with CNS manager to be upgraded to CSI driver version 2.5+ (with `cnsmgr-suspend-create-volume` feature state switch enabled), otherwise the operation will fail.

     API Details:
    */suspendvolumeprovisioning*